dapr/proposals/20240517-R-http-metrics-path-normalization.md

 In [#6723](https://github.com/dapr/dapr/issues/6723), Dapr reduced the cardinality of its HTTP metrics in order to address memory issues users reported and restrain unbounded path cardinality which posed as a security threat.
 This change introduced two cardinality modes (high/low) controlled by the `increasedCardinality` flag.

 The caveat with low cardinality is that it dropped paths since they were one of the sources for the high cardinality.
-While this is a reasonable approach it leads in the loss of important data needed for monitoring, performance analysis, and troubleshooting.
-To address this we opened [#7719](https://github.com/dapr/dapr/issues/7719).
+While this is a reasonable approach, it leads in the loss of important data needed for monitoring, performance analysis, and troubleshooting.
+To address this, we opened [#7719](https://github.com/dapr/dapr/issues/7719).

 This proposal introduces an opt-in API that allows users to define the paths that matter the most, effectively normalizing metrics without relying on regex's, which are known to be CPU-intensive.